Xavier Naidoo: Political views

 Xavier Naidoo has spoken at a meeting of the Reichsbürgerbewegung, denies the legal existence of the Federal Republic of Germany and claims Germany is a country occupied by enemy, foreign forces.
 During the event he also denied the official account of the September 11 attacks, stating that "simply put, whoever believes what was reported about this event is not seeing clearly".
 Naidoo has blamed the Rothschild family for Germany's 20th century history.

 Naidoo gave similar opinions in a live interview on ARD-Morgenmagazin, public service breakfast television in 2015.

 In March 2020 two video clips of Naidoo were released on social media, showing him singing one of his songs in the aftermath of the anti-migrant 2018 Chemnitz protests with altered lyrics.
 In these he stated about the migrants who recently arrived in Germany: "Your daughters, your children shall suffer; Shall have to undress next to wolves in the gym; While you stand around placidly doing nothing" and "Far and wide, not a man in sight, who can save this country yet".
 Naidoo was subsequently fired by the TV-station RTL where he worked as a judge on the casting show Deutschland sucht den Superstar.

 Naidoo also propagates climate change denial.
 He regarded the Fridays for Future movement as orchestrated by the Antichrist.
 According to Naidoo the proof is to be found in the name of the movement, which abbreviates to "FFF", the letter "F" being the sixth in the alphabet, therefore symbolizing the number of the beast.

 Naidoo also denies the existence of the COVID-19 pandemic and is a strong opponent of the obligation to wear facemasks in certain public places, that was introduced by the German government.
 He voiced these opinions in a video he published via Telegram in July 2020.
 In this same video, Naidoo announced his intention to sue the German government over its alleged faking of the pandemic.

-On 21 April 2022, in a statement on his Instagram account, Naidoo distanced himself from radical and antisemitic views and apologised for previous utterances.
+On 21 April 2022, in a video posted to his social media accounts, Naidoo distanced himself from radical and antisemitic views and apologised for previous utterances.
 He said that the war Russia is waging against Ukraine has opened his eyes since his wife is originally Ukrainian and he had to take in refugees from her family.
-This lead him to question his former sources of information.
+This led him to question his former sources of information.